ResourcesBlog

 Immediate Action Checklist

-3. Map your packaging changes to pathways.
-Begin categorizing any changes made since 2023 (or planned) against the five approved pathways.
+4. Map your packaging changes to pathways.
+Categorize any changes made since 2023 (or planned) against the five approved pathways.

 Need help checking off this list? rePurpose can guide you every step of the way.
 Our platform, along with our experienced compliance experts, helps you stay ahead of regulatory updates and deadlines (including reporting your 2023 baseline report), centralize and validate your packaging data, and generate accurate, audit-ready reports.

-And with the CAA Individual Source Reduction Plan due no later than August 1st, rePurpose can help you build the source reduction strategy needed to create your plan and stay compliant with confidence.
+And with the CAA Individual Source Reduction Plan due August 1, rePurpose can help you build the source reduction strategy needed to create your plan and stay compliant with confidence.
+To learn more about the Packaging Simulator, book a demo with our team.

 The Bottom Line

-California's plastic source reduction requirements are among the most demanding packaging regulations in the United States, and the regulations aren't even fully finalized yet.
-The combination of binding plans, annual reporting, tight baseline requirements, limited submission windows, and no adjustment for sales growth in terms of plastic reduction means that doing nothing is not a choice.
+California's plastic source reduction requirements are among the most demanding packaging regulations in the United States.
+The combination of binding plans, annual reporting, tight baseline requirements, and no adjustment for sales growth in terms of plastic reduction means that doing nothing is not a choice.

 The producers who will navigate this most successfully are those who start their data preparation early, engage proactively with the ISR Plan process, and treat source reduction as an accelerator for packaging innovation.